amir1376/kotlin-validator/README.md

 so that may have bugs

 ## Contribution
-you can consider a pull request if you see unexpected behaviors in the library or write more common plugins
+you can consider a pull request, if you see unexpected behaviors in the library or write more common plugins

-otherwise, if you have suggestions or have seen something weird, out there (😁), please submit an issue
+otherwise, if you have suggestions or have seen something weird out there (😁), please submit an issue

 ### TODOS